Don't Ignore the Tail: Decoupling top-K Probabilities for Efficient Language Model Distillation

 \section{Experimental Details}

 We distill models of varying sizes, ranging from Qwen1.5 (1.8B) to Gemma-2 (9 B).
 We do not have access to (or require) the pretraining corpus of any of these models.
-MiniPLM was trained on the Pile dataset \citep{Pile}, an extensive 825 GB collection that is no longer available due to copyrighted content.
-We instead use a small 20GB subsample\footnote{\url{https://huggingface.co/datasets/sail/regmix-data-sample}} of the Regmix dataset \citep{Regmix}, containing a total of 5B tokens, that can be processed using our limited compute setting.
+MiniPLM was trained on the Pile dataset \citep{Pile}, an extensive 825 GB dataset that is no longer available due to copyright restrictions.
+Instead, we use a small 20GB subsample\footnote{\url{https://huggingface.co/datasets/sail/regmix-data-sample}} of the Regmix dataset \citep{Regmix}, containing a total of 5B tokens, which can be processed in our limited-compute setting.
 Regmix replicates the Pile, but without copyrighted components.

 We only perform pretraining distillation in our experiments, and \textbf{no fine-tuning} is done on any labeled dataset for the student models.
 Unless mentioned otherwise, we use a temperature of 1 and a context size of 2048 for all our distillation experiments.
 The training details, including the exact architecture of the students, hardware, and hyperparameters, are detailed in \Cref{app:experiments}.